sablier-labs/docs/docs/guides/lockup/05-etherscan.md

 ### Step 1: Go to contract page

 Head over to our [deployments](/guides/lockup/deployments) list to pick the contract address you want to interact with.
-For each chain, that will be either `SablierV2LockupLinear`, `SablierV2LockupDynamic`, or `SablierV2LockupTranched`.
-In this tutorial, we will create a **LockupLinear** stream on Sepolia.
+In this tutorial, we will create a Lockup stream on Sepolia.

 Once you find the right contract, click on the address to access its explorer's page.
 Click on the "Contract" tab, and then on the "Write Contract" sub-tab.